 - Oleg Talerchik, ByPol initiative (Belarus)

 Mr. Talerchik talked about ByPol’s mission investigating and recording the crimes of the Belarusian regime.

 Mr. Talerchik walked through the repressive steps taken by the regime to strengthen its position, notably after the Presidential elections in 2006 and 2010.
 Lukashenko has highly centralized power with all the state committees directly accountable to him.
 In 2020, a ruling was made banning criminal proceedings against the governmental committees, making 680 cases on torture, violence, etc. non-admissible.
 Mr. Talerchik highlighted that the main thing the Belarusians expected from the international society is the feeling that Lukashenko is no longer recognized as the leader of the country.

 “While Lukashenko is in power the repressions will not stop in Belarus. “

-Mr. Papuashvili highlighted that the behavior of the Belarusian authorities can and should be classified as a crime against humanity as defined by the international law.
+Mr. Papuashvili highlighted that the behavior of the Belarusian authorities can and should be classified as a crime against humanity as defined by international law.
 This in turn raises the question of criminal liability of the individuals who commit these crimes.
-Nevertheless, the international stakeholders and the governments of the OSCE participating states has to decide on the most appropriate format for adjudicating the crimes in question.
-It is important for the impartial tribunal to assess the evidence and come at a conclusion in the form of verdict.
+Nevertheless, the international stakeholders and the governments of the OSCE participating states have to decide on the most appropriate format for adjudicating the crimes in question.
+It is important for the impartial tribunal to assess the evidence and come to a conclusion in the form of a verdict.
 This can be achieved in two ways: